 Bisphenol A (BPA) is produced in high volume and is still in use in a variety of products globally.
 Many independent, academic studies have demonstrated an association between exposure to BPA and multiple adverse health outcomes including endocrine-disrupting end-points.
 However, studies included in regulatory risk assessments have been cited as evidence that current uses of BPA are safe.
 The U.S. National Institute of Environmental Health Sciences (NIEHS), the National Toxicology Program (NTP), and the Food and Drug Administration (FDA) sought to address these disparities in scientific findings and put together the Consortium Linking Academic and Regulatory Insights on BPA Toxicity, otherwise known as CLARITY-BPA.

 The CLARITY-BPA study promised to help scientists, regulators, and other decision-makers to understand why some studies suggest that BPA can cause harm, while others do not.
 Did it meet this promise?
-In this webinar, the study design and approach will be presented, and some compelling conclusions from the data that are available so far will be discussed.
+In this webinar, the study design and approach was presented, and some compelling conclusions from the data that are available so far were discussed.